lostintangent/gistpad/README.md

 ## Getting Started

-1. Install this extension from the marketplace
+1. Install this extension from the marketplace and then reload VS Code

    > **Linux Users**: Ensure you have the `gnome-keyring` and `libsecret` packages installed as well.
 These will enable GistPad to read/write your GitHub auth token securely.